Sonos (SONO)

 A pioneer in connected home audio systems, Sonos (NASDAQ:SONO) offers a range of premium wireless speakers and sound systems.

-- 1.7% annual revenue growth over the last five years was slower than its consumer discretionary peers
+- Lackluster 1.7% annual revenue growth over the last five years indicates the company is losing ground to competitors

 - Performance over the past five years shows its incremental sales were less profitable as its earnings per share were flat